airbytehq/airbyte/docs/integrations/destinations/postgres.md

 #### Output Schema

-Each stream will be output into its own table in Postgres.
+Each stream will be mapped to a separate table in Postgres.
 Each table will contain 3 columns:

 * `_airbyte_ab_id`: a uuid assigned by Airbyte to each event that is processed.
 The column type in Postgres is `VARCHAR`.